biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Another way to study the beta diversity is by measuring the beta diversity group significance.
 Beta diversity group significance measures whether groups of samples are significantly different from one another using a permutation-based statistical test.

-To create a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
+To perform a beta group significance analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
+Then select the "dflt_name - BIOM" artifact and select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/beta_group_significance_beta.png
    :align:   center